X

 • Resident Assistants

-and who observe three or more individuals in a specific class, workgroup, student organization, or athletic program showing similar symptoms of illness over a seven-to-ten-day period, should report this using the Communicable Disease Reporting Form on MYPortal.
-You must be logged in to MYPortal to access the link.
+Who witness three or more individuals within a specific class, workgroup, student organization, or athletic program displaying symptoms consistent with influenza, norovirus, or COVID-19 over a seven-to-ten-day timeframe are encouraged to report this occurrence using the Communicable Disease Reporting Form available on MYPortal.
+Please ensure that you are logged in to MYPortal to access the reporting link.

 Suspected Communicable Disease Response